avinashbarnwal/avinashbarnwal.github.io/_posts/2024-10-05-langchain_generative_ai.md

 # > Finished chain.
 # 'My current age is 29.5 years old.'
 ```

-It takes one of the 3 steps to complete the tasks.
+It does one of the 3 steps to complete the tasks.
 - Observation
 - Thought
 - Action

 This is mainly due to the ReAct framework and the associated prompt that the agent is using:

 ```
 print(agent.agent.llm_chain.prompt.template)
 # OUTPUT